Table of Contents

 - Indicates, at the time of joining, strong support of the Purpose and Founding Principles as stated in Article I above.

-- Indicates, at the time of joining, general or nuanced support for much of the “Texas Progressive Caucus Priority Policies” while accepting that many fellow members may be in different places on the Overton Window Spectrum Path to Progressivism.
+- Indicates, at the time of joining, general or nuanced support for most of the “Texas Progressive Caucus Priority Policies” while accepting that many fellow members may be in different places on the Overton Window Spectrum Path to Progressivism.

 - Pays the dues in effect at the time the individual joins the Caucus.